fauxtix/MauiPetsApp/README.md

 *"I use Daisy Pets to track my dog's vaccination schedule.
 The app alerts me 30 days before shots are due, and I can share his complete medical PDF with the boarding kennel with one tap."*

 **Small Rescue Organization (10-20 animals):**
-*"We manage medical records for all our rescue cats.
+*"We manage medical records for all our rescue cats and dogs.
 When adopters come, we can instantly show them the complete care history and share a PDF profile."*

 **Large Shelter (50+ animals):**
 *"Daisy Pets helps us coordinate care across multiple staff members.
 Everyone can see upcoming appointments, expenses, and health status at a glance."*